iakovenm/uiAutomationCheckers/README.md

 npm config set strict-ssl false
 #sets the TNS_ADMIN environment variable to the location of the OraNet installation, but expecting this isn't actually accessible from Harness-- used for local testing
 export TNS_ADMIN='\\netapp4_svm\OraNet'

-#Go into the TEST_DIR, install according to the package-lock.json, and run the tests
+# Go into the TEST_DIR, install according to the package-lock.json, and run the tests
 INITIAL_DIR=`pwd`
 cd "${TEST_DIR}"
 npm ci

+# Wait for the Playwright server to start
+until nc -z localhost 9323; do echo "Waiting for Playwright server..." sleep 2 done

-#declare integer variables to capture the results of the playwright test suite execution & the test results submission
+# Declare integer variables to capture the results of the playwright test suite execution & the test results submission
 declare -i TEST_SUITE_EXIT_CODE=0
 declare -i TEST_PUBLISH_EXIT_CODE=0
 declare -i FINAL_RETURN_CODE=0